MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-microsoft-photos-app.md

 ms.localizationpriority: medium
 ---

-# User mode reliability for crashes in Microsoft Photos app, normalized by usage, is less than or equal to the baseline goal
+# Number of user mode reliability for crashes in Microsoft Photos app, normalized by usage, is less than or equal to the baseline goal

 ## Description